Current Students

 Email: haley.smith@queensu.ca

-I am currently a first-year PhD student under the supervision of Dr. Côté in the PLAYS lab.
+I am currently a PhD student under the supervision of Dr. Côté in the PLAYS lab.
 I completed my BSc degree in Kinesiology at Queen’s University (’15) while also competing as a member of the Canadian National Mountain Bike Team.
 I took the years following my undergraduate degree to focus solely on the Olympics, which was a long and rewarding journey that took me around the world and, ultimately, to Tokyo.
 That decades-long pursuit, coupled with a personal history of mental illness, sparked my interest in the field of sport psychology.
 My academic interests are broad, and include the influence of the family in lifestyle sports (the likely focus of my thesis research), mental health in young athletes, and inclusion in outdoor adventure sports.
 Outside of the lab, I am still a professional off-road cyclist and spend as much time as possible pedalling around in the woods, watching Great British Bake Off, and spending time with my family.
 I am also involved in athlete governance, fulfilling the role of off-road representative for the TCA (The Cyclists’ Alliance), which is the international professional women’s cycling union.

 Headshot